An efficient all-optical switch using a lambda atom in a cavity QED system: Basic functioning of the switch

-If the transfers from $|G\rangle$ to $|H\rangle$ occur on a time scale shorter than the required stability time scale for the switch, continuous optical pumping is needed to keep the switch in the reflecting state.
-In this case, the signal field is reflected as long as the $a$-drive is on and transmitted as long as the $a$-drive is off.
-The trick to obtain a good switch, especially when the control field is weaker than the signal field, is to make the pumping from $|H\rangle$ to $|G\rangle$ more efficient than the opposite transfer such that the lambda system is mostly in $|G\rangle$ when the $a$-drive is on.
-As we shall see in more detail below, this can be achieved if the $a$-drive resonantly drives a transition to a state that can decay into the $|G\rangle$ state, while the opposite pumping direction from $|G\rangle$ to $|H\rangle$ occurs via an off-resonant transition.
+Although the signal drive cannot efficiently excite the device when the lambda system is in the $|G\rangle$ state (because of the on-resonance signal frequency and the vacuum Rabi splitting), for large but finite $C_b$ it may occasionally excite the device off-resonantly.
+When this occurs, the analogous, but opposite pumping mechanisms may put the lambda system into the $|H\rangle$ state.
+This re-pumping mechanism is depicted in Fig.~\ref{mechanism}(b) and also in simulation in section~\ref{MCsim}.
+The trick to obtain a good switch, especially when the control field is weaker than the signal field, is to make the pumping from $|H\rangle$ to $|G\rangle$ (driven by the control drive) more efficient than the pumping in the opposite direction (driven by the signal drive) such that the lambda system spends most of its time in the $|G\rangle$ state when the control drive is on.
+As suggested above and we shall see in more detail below, this can be achieved if the $a$-drive near-resonantly excites the device (given its coupled energy spectrum, Figs.~\ref{setup}(b-c)), pumping the lambda system into the $|G\rangle$ state, and if the opposite pumping from $|G\rangle$ to $|H\rangle$ induced by the signal occurs only via an off-resonant excitation.

-If the transfers from $|G\rangle$ to $|H\rangle$ occur on a time scale that is much longer than the time the switch typically stays in the reflecting state, there is no need to keep the $a$-drive in the `on' state, but a second control field driving the $b$-mode with an appropriately chosen frequency is required to change the state of the switch from reflecting to transmitting.
-The switch hence acts as a set-reset relay, which is transferred to the reflecting/transmitting state by the presence of a few photons in one or the other of two control beams, while the state is fixed if both control fields are off.
+If the signal-induced pumping from $|G\rangle$ to $|H\rangle$ occurs on a time scale that is much longer than the time the switch is typically required to stay in the `reflecting' state, there is no need to keep the control drive on once it has turned the switch to `reflecting'.
+To efficiently turn the switch back to `transmitting', though, one may employ a second control field driving the $b$-mode, but with a distinct optical frequency that near-resonantly excites the device, causing the lambda system to be quickly pumped to the $|H\rangle$ state.
+The switch hence acts as a set-reset relay, which relaxes to the `reflecting/transmitting' state by weakly driving one or the other of two control fields, while the state is fixed if both control fields are off.
+This method is described in more detail in section~\ref{relaysec}.